James Maroney is an Emmy Award-winning photographer who has been creating video productions since 1984.

 James also worked as an announcer at WHIO in Dayton, Ohio.
 And for a few summers he was the field announcer for Myopia Polo in South Hamilton, MA.

 Maroney’s proudest accomplishment is the Elliott Chambers Fire Memorial, dedicated in July 2010 at the site of a rooming house fire that took the lives of 15 souls on July 4, 1984.
 Maroney collaborated with then-City Councilor John Burke and Amanda Mazzaglia, forming the non-profit memorial foundation.
-In 2017 Jamar Video Productions will release the documentary, “Remember the Elliott Chambers Fire” produced by James.
+In 2018 James Maroney Video Productions will release the documentary, Forgotten Souls: “Remember the Elliott Chambers Fire” produced by James.

 Maroney was the Senior Videographer/Editor for AT&T Broadband’s award-winning political magazine show, “New England Political Review” which covered politics throughout New England, Washington, DC and Presidential Primary’s in New Hampshire.